-As it will soon be Easter I thought it would be nice for Fran to make some Easter egg bunting.
+As it will soon be Easter I thought it would be nice for Peanut to make some Easter egg bunting.

 Before I let her lose with pva glue I got out my Cuttlebug and cut out 20 oval shapes in various pastel shades.
 A Cuttlebug is a small cutting and embossing machine.
 I use mine for all manner of card making and paper crafts.
 Obviously you can just cut out shapes or buy pre-bought ones but I was looking for an excuse to fire mine up!